 I mean seriously, Simple Simon was a fudge maker.

-Thankfully my desire to make Marble Walnut Fudge was stronger, chocolate chip snobbery be damned.
+Thankfully my desire to make Marble Walnut Fudge was stronger, chocolate chip snobbery is damned.

 That being said, I would recommend using a nice quality chip for your fudge.
 It will make your melting life better and your fudge more delicious!
 I use Ghirardelli because I am obsessed with it. ♥